ImageMagick/Usage-Markdown/basics/index.md

 The use of "`-clamp`" in the above basically generated the same image as what I would have got with a normal non-HDRI version of ImageMagick.

-However this image would not be exactly the same as a non-HDRI result, as while "`-clamp`" will burn and clip the values in the image, it does not add quantum rounding effects.
-As such the values are only being rounded off to integers during the final save to a non-HDRI image file format.
+However, this image would not be exactly the same as a non-HDRI result, as while "`-clamp`" will burn and clip the values in the image, it does not add quantum rounding effects.
+As such, the values are only being rounded off to integers during the final save to a non-HDRI image file format.

 The "`-clamp`" option can be vitally important when using HDRI, to achieve the result you are wanting.

 #### HDRI File Formats {#hdri_formats}

-Of course saving an image that contains very small, large or negative values into a normal image file format will also be clipped, quantized, and even color reduced, for the same reasons as above.
-As such if you need to save images that have not been 'normalized' back into a 0 to 'Quantum Range' scale, then you will need to use one of the rare floating point image file formats.
+Of course, saving an image that contains very small, large or negative values into a normal image file format will also be clipped, quantized, and even color reduced, for the same reasons as above.
+As such, if you need to save images that have not been 'normalized' back into a 0 to 'Quantum Range' scale, then you will need to use one of the rare floating point image file formats.

 Some image formats that can handle floating point values (without clipping or rounding) include, [NetPBM PFM](../formats/#netpbm).
 This is the only image file format that does not require any extra special options.

 Other image file formats can also be used, but require a special switch to specify that the file is to save floating point values.

-Specifically you need to specify the coder option "`-define quantum:format=floating-point`" to request floating point values in these file formats.
+Specifically, you need to specify the coder option "`-define quantum:format=floating-point`" to request floating point values in these file formats.

 The "`-depth`" setting can also be used to define what type of floating point values are used.
 If "`-depth 32`" or less (the default in most versions of IM) is used then normal "floats" are used.
-But if "`-depth 64`" is set then "doubles" are used for the floating point data written to, or read from, the image file format.
+But if "`-depth 64`" is set, then "doubles" are used for the floating point data written to, or read from, the image file format.

-The image file formats that can use with this special flag to save floating point values include...
+The image file formats that can use this special flag to save floating point values include...
 [TIFF](../formats/#tiff), FITS, and [MIFF](../files/#miff).
 The raw data file format [RGB](../formats/#rgb) will also save (and read) floating point, though that format does not save image size, and you need to specify the the floating point settings for reading too.

 Another special coder option is is "`-define quantum:scale=65535.0`".
-This will be multiplied with value read from the image file, so as to scale the value from a normalized floating point value of 0.0 to 1.0, into the internal value range of 0.0 to 65535.0.
+This will be multiplied with values read from the image file, so as to scale the value from a normalized floating point value of 0.0 to 1.0, into the internal value range of 0.0 to 65535.0.
 So if you get a near pure black image when reading a floating point image, try adding this option to scale the values being read into the appropriate range.

 The direct memory-to-disk file format [MPC](../files/#mpc), will also save floating point values used by a HDRI version of IM, and will not need any special flags.
 But as with any [MPC](../files/#mpc) image file, only the exact same version (specific compilation) of IM on the same machine will correctly read such a file.
 As such it is only good for temporary 'quick read' files for scripted image processing, and not for long term storage.

 ### What Q-level should I use {#quality_best}

 In summary, what type of ImageMagick should I use?
 Q8, Q16, HDRI?

-**Q8** has a smaller memory foot print, as image values are saved in memory as 8 bit values, just like most image file formats.
+**Q8** has a smaller memory footprint, as image values are saved in memory as 8 bit values, just like most image file formats.
 For basic composition, image format conversion, simple 'once off resize', or drawing on images, then Q8 is 'good enough'.

-**Q16** doubles the memory foot print as color values are saved in 16 bit values (higher precision).
-But if you plan on doing heavy image processing involving many levels of operations, such as 'color space changed (even just sRGB to/from RGB), resize, distortions, blurring, shadows, etc etc all to the same image, in the same command (which is recommended for the same reason), then having 16bit is better as it will preserves the lower precision of the images between processing steps.
-You can also then save in 16bit file formats (PNG, MIFF, PbmPlus) between commands, even if the final save is back to a 8bit image file format like ICO and JPEG.
-(This is the default for this reason)
+**Q16** doubles the memory footprint as color values are saved in 16 bit values (higher precision).
+But if you plan on doing heavy image processing involving many levels of operations, such as 'color space changed (even just sRGB to/from RGB), resize, distortions, blurring, shadows, etc etc all to the same image, in the same command (which is recommended for the same reason), then having 16-bit is better as it will preserve the lower precision of the images between processing steps.
+You can also then save in 16-bit file formats (PNG, MIFF, PbmPlus) between commands, even if the final save is back to an 8-bit image file format like ICO and JPEG.
+This is the default for this reason.

-The next level is **Q16 HDRI**, that takes precision to 32 bit floating point values which allows you to deal with image values that become very small or very large without the rounding and clipping effects of images.
+The next level is **Q16 HDRI**, that takes precision to 32-bit floating point values which allows you to deal with image values that become very small or very large without the rounding and clipping effects of images.
 You can even deal with negative values, especially in some colorspaces.
 Essentially it is used to prevent image data loss when processing images in extremes such as when using HDRI images, Fourier Transforms, or just high levels of compression, expansion you may get in mathematical processing of raw data.

-That is it in a nut shell.
-Q16 is good middle ground for most operations involving distortions and multi-image compositions and image processing effects.
-Q8 if memory is tight but you are only doing simple operations, HDRI is you are doing extreme operations.
+That is it in a nutshell.
+Q16 is a good middle ground for most operations involving distortions and multi-image compositions and image processing effects.
+Q8 if memory is tight but you are only doing simple operations.
+HDRI is you are doing extreme operations.

 ### Image Density or Resolution {#density}

 While in-memory [Quality](#quality) and file format [Depth](#depth) specifies the color 'resolution', the *Density* of an image is the spatial (space) resolution of the image.
-That is the density (generally expressed as dpi, or dots per inch) of an image define how far apart (or how big) the individual pixels, and thus the overall size of the image in real world terms.
+That is the density (generally expressed as dpi, or dots per inch) of an image defines how far apart (or how big) the individual pixels are, and thus the overall size of the image in real world terms.

-The density of an image is completely irrelevant to the actual images pixel size.
-It is just a set of numbers stored with the image to tell output devices such as printers and displays how many dots (or pixels) per inch the image should be displayed at, OR for vector formats like postscript, PDF, MWF, , and SVG the pixel scale to draw any real world coordinates used by the image.
+The density of an image is completely irrelevant to the actual image's pixel size.
+It is just a set of numbers stored with the image to tell output devices such as printers and displays how many dots (or pixels) per inch the image should be displayed at, OR for vector formats like Postscript, PDF and SVG, the pixel scale to draw any real world coordinates used by the image.

 You can set the resolution or density of an image as it is being read into IM by using the "`-density`" function, *before* reading or writing the image, or using "`-set density`" after reading the image.

-For example, a 200x200 pixel image at 600 dpi will thus be displayed in 1/3 inch square in real world terms.
-On the other hand a much smaller 72x72 pixel image at 72 dpi will display in a 1 inch square, in the real world, though its spatial quality will not be very good in comparison.
+For example, a 200x200 pixel image at 600 dpi will be displayed in 1/3 inch square in real world terms.
+On the other hand, a much smaller 72x72 pixel image at 72 dpi will display in a 1 inch square, in the real world, though its spatial quality will not be very good in comparison.
 That is just how it works.

 A "`-units`" setting can be used to define if the density number is expressed in the default (traditional printing) terms of '`PixelsPerInch`' or in more modern metric units of '`PixelsPerCentimeter`' (PNG uses the latter).